stineaussi/distortion/README.md

 https://kea-alt-del.dk/kata-distortion/

-The data refreshes every 10 seconds, so if you caould set of the service to fetch every 10 seconds or so, that would be great.
+The data refreshes every 10 seconds, so if you could set up the script to fetch every 10 seconds or so, that would be great.

 ## Requirements
  - You must create a service that shows the amount of people in queue.